1993 Artemio Franchi Cup

-The 1993 Artemio Franchi Cup was the second edition of the CONMEBOL–UEFA Cup of Champions, a football match between the winners of the previous South American and European championships.
+The 1993 Artemio Franchi Cup was the second edition of the Artemio Franchi Cup, a football match between the winners of the previous South American and European championships.
 The match featured Argentina, winners of the 1991 Copa América, and Denmark, winners of UEFA Euro 1992.
 It was played at Estadio José María Minella in Mar del Plata, Argentina, on 24 February 1993.

 Argentina won the match 5–4 on penalties following a 1–1 draw after extra time to win their first Artemio Franchi Cup title.
 It would be the last trophy Diego Maradona won with Argentina.